adomani/advents/descriptions_with_tests.md

-Using rules very similar to poker, the first part involves sorting a list of 5-card hands and doing operations with the sorted rank of each hand (plus also using a number given that the input gives with with each hand).
+Using rules very similar to poker, the first part involves sorting a list of 5-card hands and doing operations with the sorted rank of each hand (plus also using a number given next to each hand in the given input).

 #### Part 2